 The project designed course materials flexible enough for students to obtain the material on a server or as printed documents.
 Much of this material eventually will be available as reference on the Web as PDF or a similar file format.
 In addition to the formal design lectures and publication projects in these classes, the students also learn how industry standard applications such as QuarkXPress, Adobe Photoshop, Adobe PageMill and Marcomedia Freehand are used as tools in the process of design.
 Self-guided tutorials were developed for the students to learn apply these tools.

 Specifically, the project updated the existing generic tutorials used by students learning QuarkXPress, Freehand and Photoshop as they relate to publication design on the Macintosh operating system.
 The tutorials are geared specifically to students using the technology in Mass Comm.
-112, the School of Journalism graphics lab.
+112, the School of Journalism and Strategic Media graphics lab.
 The revised tutorials also focus on projects reflecting authentic publication design situations.
 Updating the tutorials will be a ongoing due to continuing upgrades of existing applications.

 The tutorial project used current course materials from the generic QuarkXPress Tutorial Guide and Macromedia Freehand Tutorial.
 Via the information and procedures explained in the guide, the tutorials were revamped to include updated procedures as well as information related to its application in the graphics lab.
 Instead of using the examples in the tutorial, screen captures on dialog boxes pertaining to the graphics lab, digital illustrations and other updated material for the applications were added to enhance and stimulate learning.